wwzll123/PBD-RL/README.md

 ## Notes

-- `--num_workers 0` is the safest default for long inference sweeps on the current server setup.
 - `pxdesign pipeline` also forwards unknown arguments, so `--model_name` and `--load_checkpoint_dir` can be appended there as well.
 The first public inference entrypoint focuses on raw backbone generation via `pxdesign infer`.
-- Generated CIFs generally contain target chain `A0` and binder chain `B0`; downstream PDB conversion workflows have used binder chain `B`.